top of page

 6. The Godfather I and II (1972, U.S.A., dir.
 Francis Ford Coppola)

-Each character is so well developed that everything seems to proceed with the inevitability of a Greek tragedy.
+Each character is so well-developed that the story unfolds with the inevitability of a Greek tragedy.
 What an opening.
-Part I focuses on the transfer of power from Vito Corleone, an aging leader of an organized crime dynasty, to Michael Corleone, the youngest (and least expected) son of Vito (watch the trailer).
-Part II reveals the beginning of the dynasty, tracing the early life of Vito in Sicily and 1920’s New York, as it concurrently follows the expansion of the family business run by Michael, and his spiritual downfall.
-Decades after its release, I was pleasantly surprised to really enjoy Part III, and agree that it was an apt closing act to this tragic drama.
+Part I focuses on the transfer of power from Vito Corleone, the aging leader of a crime dynasty, to Michael Corleone, his youngest (and least expected) son (watch the trailer.
+Part II reveals the origins of the dynasty, tracing Vito’s early life in Sicily and 1920s New York, while simultaneously following the expansion of the family business under Michael and his spiritual downfall.
+Decades after its release (and fierce disgust), I was surprised to genuinely enjoy Part III and accept that it serves as a fitting closing act to this tragic saga.

 Dave..... in 2001: A Space Odyssey